Sudoku Help - Possibility Options

 NOTE: You can also select the viewing of possibilities using the special Possibilities toolbar.
 The first 'star' icon switches on or off for all possibilities, individual symbols are toggled using the numbered (or lettered) symbol in the Possibilities toolbar.
 You can select which possibility to display using the keyboard, use F4 to show/hide all possibilities or ALT+number for individual possibilities (ALT and '1' for number '1' etc.).
 You can select multiple numbers to display at the same time.
 The possibility bar can also highlight the number of squares remaining to be filled in.

 If you want help in working out what can go where you should enable the 'automatic' possibility option.
-When enabled it will show at the top of the appropriate square possibilities.
-You can control whether these appear at all.
-Whether they should only be displayed if they differ from your own marked possibilities or if they should always be displayed on squares.
+When enabled it will show at the top of the square all the actual possibilities.
+You can control whether these appear or not; whether they should only be displayed if they differ from your own marked possibilities or if they should always be displayed on squares.
 Normally the automatic possibilities work independently to the ones you explicitly mark as possible or impossible.
 However this makes it difficult to spot mismatches - so the second option is useful for finding possibilities you may have missed.

 As you solve squares it is tedious to go through and clear them each time a square is solved.
 The hide option will automatically block the display of these possibilities as you solve squares.

-Because setting tentative possibilities is so important, you can undo and redo the tentative possibilities by using Edit-Undo (CTRL+Z ) and Edit-Redo (CTRL+SHIFT+A)
+Because setting possibilities is so important, you can undo and redo the possibilities by using Edit-Undo (CTRL+Z ) and Edit-Redo (CTRL+SHIFT+A)

 Copyright © 2005-2014 Sudoku Dragon